Mathematics encourages an enquiring mind.

 - Developing independent learners with curious minds.

-Our intent is developed through a secure understanding of the curriculum and subject area.
+Our intent is implemented through a secure understanding of the curriculum and subject area.

 - Long term: National Curriculum